 Since September 11, 2001, the US Government has enacted many new regulations governing international visitors.
 Failure by the university to follow these regulations may result in substantial penalties and forfeiture of the university’s ability to sponsor international students or visitors in the future.

 If you are considering inviting a professor or other international citizen to teach, perform research, speak, or perform another educational activity (including speaking to a class or consulting with faculty), please review the following guidelines and then contact Amy Richwine, the International Student and Scholar Advisor at x8144.
 She can help you assess the requirements, manage the visa and other paperwork and ensure that the university is following the US Government regulations with each and every international visitor.

 Because the new regulations are resulting in increased paperwork, security clearances, and considerable delays in procuring a visa, we ask that you allow 2-6 months to prepare for your international visitor.

-Since January 1, 2002, the US Government requires ALL longer-term international visitors who are paid a salary or have room/board as part of their remuneration package to have a Social Security Number.
-Even most short-term visitors will need either a SSN or an International Tax ID number in order to be paid.
+The US Government requires ALL longer-term international visitors who are paid a salary or have room/board as part of their remuneration package to have a Social Security Number.
+Even most short-term visitors may need either a SSN or an International Tax ID number in order to be paid.
 Depending on the tax treaty between the US and the visitor’s country, some or all parts of the remuneration package may be taxable.

 Please liaise with Personnel and the Business Office to complete the necessary paperwork.
 The Office of International Education requires a photocopy of the individual's permanent residency documentation for its files, but no other additional information.